 This site is in Beta Test Mode

-The Woking Family Tree Project started in 2013 and aimed to conduct a "One-Place Study" by creating new transcriptions of the original documents available showing the Families who lived in the area constituting the Ancient Parish of Woking and tracing the family relationships.
+The Woking Family Tree Project started in 2013 and aimed to conduct a "One-Place Study" of St Johns, Woking but soon expanded to include the whole of Woking by creating new transcriptions of the original documents available showing the Families who lived in the area constituting the Ancient Parish of Woking and tracing the family relationships.
 In 2016 it became apparent that, although Horsell was not connected to Woking in the study period and in fact was in a different Hundred and Registration District, the proximity of the village to the area around Woking Railway station was going to cause gaps in the family histories, so the Study area was increased.

 The focus of the project will be on the period between 1813 and the 1911 Census although I do want to extend to the return of the BEF in 1921/2.
 This Woking Family Web site is a "Work in Progress" so any data extracted should be checked against original Sources, and some changes to the published information is inevitable as the Registers for the period between 1813 and 1837 do not always provide sufficient evidence.